Driver's license points in Wisconsin

 In Wisconsin, how long do OWI points stay on your record?

-Typically OWI in Wisconsin leads to 6 points off your driver's license, and the OWI would remain on your record for life.
+Typically a first offense OWI in Wisconsin leads to 6 points off your driver's license, and the OWI would remain on your record for life.